smarter-sh/community/community-membership.md

   up to date.
 If you are not affiliated with a company please mark yourself as "Independent".
     - gitdm is primarily used by [devstats] to track contributions from the many companies involved in the ecosystem.
-Kubernetes also uses it to ensure org membership sponsors are from different member companies.
+Smarter also uses it to ensure org membership sponsors are from different member companies.
 - Ensure affiliation is up to date in [openprofile.dev].
   - openprofile.dev will replace gitdm in the future to track affiliation.